irods/irods/manual.rst

 The task that is performed by a micro-service can be quite small or very involved.
 We leave it to the micro-service developer to choose the proper level of granularity for their task differentiation.
 A good rule of thumb would be to divide a large task into sub-tasks with well-defined interfaces and make each into a micro-service.

 :Migration:
-    Process of moving digital Collections to new hardware and software as technology evolves; see also Transformative Migration.
+    The process of moving digital Collections to new hardware and/or software as technology evolves.
+Separately, this may be used to mean the process of manipulating a Data-Object into a new format (e.g. gif to png) for preservation purposes.

 :Name Space:
     Logical identifiers applied to Digital Objects in a Data Grid.
 The identifiers can be logically organized into a collection hierarchy. iRODS uses a unique name for each digital entity, allowing a global Namespace and unified virtual collections that can span multiple storage systems and organizations.
 See [[logical name space]].